 14. I need to reach out to key influencers in my niche—how do I begin?

-As a newbie blogger or business owner, it’s not easy to get the attention of influencers—but it’s far from impossible.
+As a newbie blogger or small business owner, it’s not easy to get the attention of influencers in the digital marketing world—but it’s far from impossible.

 Once you’ve got the right data and you’re able to communicate effectively, as well as show them how they can benefit from your campaign or idea, you’ll get their attention.
 After all, just like you, influencers want to increase their reach and grow revenue.

 There are several ways to get the attention of a blogger, but here are a few pointers: